TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity & Data Analysis Portfolio

-I’m currently building projects in cybersecurity, data analysis, and Python automation while preparing for 2026 Degree Apprenticeships.
+I’m currently building projects in cybersecurity, data analysis, and Python automation while Preparing for Cybersecurity and Data Analyst Degree Apprenticeships.
 My goal is to develop strong hands-on technical skills, understand how systems work under the hood, and use data and technology to solve real problems.

 This portfolio includes the Python, data, and cybersecurity projects I’ve built, along with labs, certifications, and learning progress.